paras-d/TumblrCards/README.md

 4. Combat Phase
 5. End of turn

 Each players turn follows this same format.
 Each phase willl be explained in detail below.
+If any card disagrees with the rules below, the rules on the card are to be followed.

 #### Start of Turn